Editor's Note: This was originally published in 2017, when Derek Jeter's jersey number was retired by the New York Yankees.

 "Now batting for the Yankees ...
 No. 2 ...
 Derek ...
 Jeter ...
 No. 2."

 For two decades, those words preceded a host of iconic moments at the plate.
-Jeter won five World Series rings in his surefire Hall of Fame career.
+Jeter won five World Series rings.
 He smacked 3,465 career hits.
-And on Sunday -- Mother's Day -- he will have his number retired by the New York Yankees.
+His No. 2 was retired by the New York Yankees.
+And on Wednesday, he will be inducted into baseball's Hall of Fame.

 Here are 10 of those moments, along with the other voices -- the radio and television play-by-play calls -- that added an exclamation point to so many of Sheppard's opening statements.